Our spirits are bigger than the argument

 To create something of this time, speaks to the now.
 And may realize impact now.
 But with no guarantee of a future.

-To create something ahead of its time, could only realize that level of

-	impact later.
-And could not have significant impact now, nor enjoy full

-	appreciation now.
-But its value may increase beyond expectation later.
+To create something ahead of its time, could only realize that level of impact later.
+And may not have significant influence now, nor enjoy full appreciation now.
+But its value may increase beyond expectation – later.

 Nobody really knows exactly what later will look like.
-Nobody really knows

-	the values of the future.
+Nobody really knows the values of the future.

 But the now has its flaws, and the future is more likely to admit it.
-The

-	future’s success is the inevitable incompleteness of the now.
+The future’s success lies in the inevitable incompleteness of the now.

-	And the success in the now, is that which is concerned with yesterday’s
+And the success in the now, is in that which is concerned with yesterday’s weaknesses.

-	weaknesses.